david-clelland/make-a-martini/project-worksheet.md

 ### Winning The Game

-There is no winning or losing per say, there is successful and unsuccessful.
+Winning or losing is conditional on the money earned through time taken to select ingredients correctly.
 Players can keep playing to earn more tips and improve their knowledge of cocktails.

 ### Game Reset
-The user can reset at anytime, leave the game and return to continie levels and earn more money.
+The user can reset at anytime, leave the game and return to continue levels and earn more money.

 ## Functional Components